stanfordpython/python-labs/lab6-wallscraper.md

 In particular, today you will write a program that automatically downloads the top wallpaper from reddit every night to your local computer, and optionally sets it as your desktop background.
 So cool!

-### Technical Overview
-We will use the requests module to fetch data from Reddit and save it to disk.

 ## Getting Set Up
 ### Summary
 Before we begin, we need to get our development environments properly working.
 Because requests is a third-party library, we first need to install it using `pip3`.
 Let's create a new virtual environment so that all of our installations for this project will live in one isolated place.